ma-compbio/Steamboat/readme.md

 The simulation demo takes about five minutes to run.
 The mouse brain data takes one hour to train.
 Other demos take about ten minutes each.

 Data used in these examples are available in [Google Drive](https://drive.google.com/drive/folders/1PbLOhYRXp1TKVfPNPWiO4-F3ucsc4u8T?usp=sharing).
+Trained models are also uploaded.

 ## Documentation
 For the full API and real data examples, please visit our [documentation](https://steamboat.readthedocs.io/en/latest/).